ethyca/fides/docs/fides/docs/saas_connectors/saas_oauth2.md

 ### For All OAuth2 Flows
 #### Per-connector Configuration
-- Fidesops must be able to connect to the SaaS provider (Outreach, Salesforce, etc.).
+- Fides must be able to connect to the SaaS provider (Outreach, Salesforce, etc.).
 - A **Client ID** and **Client Secret** must be generated within the SaaS provider’s admin console.
     - This is dependent on the individual SaaS provider.
 Refer to the provider's documentation.
 - The connector using OAuth2 is configured using the steps for [how to configure a SaaS connector](../saas_connectors/#how-to-configure-a-saas-connector).
 ### Additional Steps for Authentication Code Flow
 #### One-time Configuration
-- A callback server or network rules are required to forward the callback response from the SaaS providers to an instance of Fidesops.
-This is dependent on the user environment where Fidesops is deployed, and is out of scope for this documentation.
+- A callback server or network rules are required to forward the callback response from the SaaS providers to an instance of Fides.
+This is dependent on the user environment where Fides is deployed, and is out of scope for this documentation.
 - These incoming requests must be routed to `https://{{host}}/api/v1/oauth/callback`.

 #### Per-connector Configuration